What is Project Management? More specifically, what is a project? It's a temporary endeavor undertaken to create a unique product, service, or result.

 Will this class prepare me to take the PMP test?

-The content and topics covered in this program are taken from the Project Management Body of Knowledge (PMBOK).
+The content and topics covered in this program are taken from the Project Management Body of Knowledge, version 6 (PMBOK6).
 The PMBOK houses the content from which the Project Management Institute (PMI) draws the questions for the test.
 However, this is not a PMP test preparation course.
 This course is designed to teach the practical application of project management.
-This course does meet the 35 hours of project management education required to take the PMP.
-You will receive a Certificate of Completion with successful completion of the 10-week course.
+Course hours are applicable towards the 35 hours of project management education required to take the PMP.
+You will receive a Certificate of Completion with successful completion of the 20-hour course.

 Why should I take your class instead of another?

 Programs specific to test preparation will teach you the material specific to the test, however, they may not teach you the benefits of engaging in certain management practices described in the PMBOK.
 This class addresses what to do, why and when you should do it, and what the pros/cons, risks/benefits of using a particular method are.
 You will have access to the tools that help you become an effective Project Manager.
 Multiple methods are discussed, as well as how and when to select the appropriate ones in practical application.

 Is the Foundations course current with the PMBOK?

 The information is based upon the waterfall methodology as presented through PMBOK, version 6.
 PMBOK, version 7 will be available Q3 2021 and usher in new methodologies that may not be how some organizations or industries operate.
 We will offer additional courses based upon PMBOK7 later this academic year.